Home Product Download News Faq Forums About

 How does market making take place on the Virtual Market?

-Is price impact take into account?
+Is price impact taken into account?

 How are the forecasts and trading signals made?